zer0-os/ZToken_legacy/docs/ztoken.md

 ### Transfer

-A user who owns Zer0 DAO tokens should be able to transfer their tokens to another account or wallet.
+A user who owns zTokens should be able to transfer their tokens to another account or wallet.

 ### Pauseable

-The Zer0 DAO token administrator (owner of the Zer0 DAO token contract) should be able to freeze and unfreeze token transactions.
+The zToken administrator (owner of the zToken contract) should be able to freeze and unfreeze token transactions.

 Freezing of token transactions will prevent: